After proofreading to check misspellings or grammatical errors on your resume, look for these nine details to further

 You may think that listing down hobbies will show that you have a well-rounded personality.
 Think again.
 Knowing what you do in your spare time is not the priority of the hiring manager.

 This is one of those outdated details you don’t need to include.
 Applicants used to write: “Seeking to find a job in (specific industry) to leverage my skills”.
 It seems obvious, don’t you think?
 Employers know that it is your goal because you’re applying for the job.
-You don’t really need to say it.
 Write a professional summary instead.
 These are three to five sentences that summarize your strengths and core competencies (read 5 last minute resume checks for examples).

 - Personal pronouns (I, me or my)

-It is understood that everything on your resume is about you.
+It is understood that everything in your resume is about you.
 So instead of using personal pronouns, begin with strong verbs instead.
 Examples are: Created, analyzed, or managed (for past work experience).

 - Irrelevant experience

 To help the recruiter focus on your most significant skills and experiences, don’t mention previous jobs that are not related.
-For example, if you’re applying for a teaching job, don’t include that you had a short stint as a lifeguard unless you can describe it in such a way that your lifeguard skills can help you become a better educator.
+For example, if you’re applying for a teaching job, don’t include that you had a short stint as a lifeguard unless you can describe it in such a way that the skills you learned helped you become a better educator.
 Including non-related jobs can also seem like you are padding your resume because you lack enough work experience.

 - Images or graphics

 In some countries, including your most recent photo is the norm.
 In Canada, don’t include a photo of yourself unless you’re applying for an acting or modelling job.
 Icons, border designs, or logos can also be distracting.
 However, a decorative resume may be acceptable for those in the creative industry.
 But for most industries, it’s not.